 Becky is the author of Miraculous, Magical Moments in Minutes: Over 500 Quick, Easy Activities for Adults and Children to Share;What Kind of Chocolate Are You? the parallels of chocolate and Christianity and Sweetly Delicious the quest for becoming sweetly delicious to God and others, a Bible Study.
 She is the co-author of Successful Outcomes…Tips for Trainers that is a companion piece for the Michigan Child Care Futures Project, State Curriculum Manual.

 She enjoys presenting workshops, writing blog posts for parents and caregivers, equipping them with creative ways to interact with children, teaching Bible studies and speaking about God’s prompting, provisions and blessings.

-Becky is a member of the National Association for the Education of Young Children (NAEYC) a large nonprofit association in the United States representing early childhood education teachers, para-educators, center directors, trainers, college educators, families of young children, policy makers, and advocates.
+Becky was a long time member of the National Association for the Education of Young Children (NAEYC) a large nonprofit association in the United States representing early childhood education teachers, para-educators, center directors, trainers, college educators, families of young children, policy makers, and advocates.
 NAEYC is focused on improving the well-being of young children, with particular emphasis on the quality of educational and developmental services for children from birth through age 8.

 Becky is a member of First Christian Church where she serves as a preschool teacher for four and five year old children.

-Becky recently completed the course: How to Tell a Great Story, The Essential Writing Course from the Editors of Guideposts, November 2017.
+Becky completed the course: How to Tell a Great Story, The Essential Writing Course from the Editors of Guideposts, November 2017.

 Visiting a Botanical Garden is a family favorite.
 The different types of gardens are lovely to look at and explore.
 Each one displays a specific characteristic that makes it unique and special.
 There is a vast contrast however between the formal gardens (with a wide variety in-between) and a forest or wild flower garden.